Nigeria

 The firm’s key clients include Accel Investment Company, Aigle, Victory Medical Centre, ONL Foundation, Mainstreet Capital, Moor Villas Development, Neimeth International Pharmaceuticals, Purple Real Estate Investment, Quaint Power and Infrastructure, Quality Power and Infrastructure and Workstation International Co-work.

-During the research period the firm was active in banking, capital markets, M&A and project development.
+During the research period the firm was active in capital markets debt, M&A and projects work.

 Ikeyi Shittu & Co